hvieira/elixir-playground/dummy_product_api_umbrella/README.md

 The relevant models needed to be updated as well.
 In essence, the `belongs_to` and `has_many` defines the ownership (the relationship) between the records.
 The products belong to a user.
 Also, the `belongs_to` function suffixes the name with `_id` to match the column name and the `has_many` needs to define the foreign_key if it does not match the default, which in this case would be `user_id`.

 > defaults to the underscored name of the current schema suffixed by _id.

+In essence, because I'm using foreign key (in the DB) that is not a "standard" - `user_id` - but actually `owner_id` then this customization is necessary.

 ```
 schema "products" do
     (...)